readium/swift-toolkit/streamer/README.md

 ```

 When a Publication is added to the server, a new 'self' `Link` is added to the `Publication`'s `links` property.
-The `Publication` now know how to locate it's resources over HTTP.
+The `Publication` now know how to locate its resources over HTTP.
 See below for an example.

 ##### Accessing a `Link` resource from the server
 The `Publication` is described using `Link`s.
 Each link describe a resource from the publication in a Publication-relative way.